mashtheweb/mashtheweb.github.com/index.md

 Welcome to my web blog constructed by Github.
 It contains a list of website links.
 So far, it will include posts from 2020 to now (in 2025)!

-## Some stuff I have done in 2023
+## Some web stuff I have done in 2023

 <p>
 Mash The Web .NET Blog Website <a href="https://mashtheweb.azurewebsites.net/">here</a>
 </p>

-## Some stuff I have done in 2020
+## Some web stuff I have done in 2020

 <p>
 Mash The Music Blog See <a href="http://mashthemusic.github.io/">here</a>